thoriumrobot/GenDATA/README.md

 # CFWR Adaptive Semantic Augmentation Pipeline - GenDATA

 This directory contains the essential files for the CFWR (Checker Framework Warning Resolver) adaptive semantic augmentation pipeline.
-This advanced system predicts specific Checker Framework annotation types (@Positive, @NonNegative, @GTENegativeOne) using 20 semantic augmentation methods (10 enhanced + 10 simple) with automatic complexity-based selection, balanced training, GPU acceleration, batching, and graph inputs.
+This advanced system predicts Checker Framework annotation types for multiple checkers (Lower Bound, SQL Quotes, Signature String) using 20 semantic augmentation methods (10 enhanced + 10 simple) with automatic complexity-based selection, balanced training, GPU acceleration, batching, graph inputs, and confidence-based annotation selection.

+## 🎯 **Multi-Checker Support with Confidence-Based Selection**

+GenDATA now supports **multiple Checker Framework checkers** with **confidence-based annotation selection**:

+### **Supported Checkers and Annotation Types**

+1. **Lower Bound Checker**:
+   - `@Positive` - Values greater than zero
+   - `@NonNegative` - Values greater than or equal to zero
+   - `@GTENegativeOne` - Values greater than or equal to -1

+2. **SQL Quotes Checker**:
+   - `@SqlEvenQuotes` - SQL strings with even number of quotes
+   - `@SqlOddQuotes` - SQL strings with odd number of quotes

+3. **Signature String Checker**:
+   - `@FullyQualifiedName` - Fully qualified class names (e.g., `java.lang.String`)
+   - `@BinaryName` - Binary class names (e.g., `java/lang/String`)
+   - `@FieldDescriptor` - Field descriptors (e.g., `Ljava/lang/String;`)

+### **Confidence-Based Selection**

+- **Single Annotation Per Location**: For each code location, only one annotation is placed (the highest confidence one)
+- **Multi-Model Prediction**: All annotation type models for a checker are evaluated
+- **Highest Confidence Wins**: If multiple models predict annotations, only the annotation with the highest confidence is placed
+- **Unified Predictor**: `MultiCheckerPredictor` handles all checkers with consistent confidence-based selection
+- **Automatic Checker Detection**: Checker is automatically detected from warnings file path or can be specified explicitly

 ## 🎉 **NEW: Eclipse JDT Implementation Complete**